Yukio Mishima: Private life

-Mishima traveled to Shimoda on the Izu Peninsula with his wife and children every summer from 1964 onwards.
+Mishima traveled to Shimoda on the Izu Peninsula with his wife and children every summer from 1964.
 In Shimoda, Mishima often enjoyed eating local seafood with his friend Henry Scott-Stokes.
 Mishima never showed any hostility towards the US in front of foreign friends like Scott-Stokes, until Mishima heard that the name of the inn where Scott-Stokes was staying was Kurofune (lit. 'black ship'), at which point his voice suddenly became low and he said in a sullen manner, "Why?
 Why do you stay at a place with such a name?".
-Mishima liked ordinary American people after the war, and he and his wife had even visited Disneyland as newlyweds.
+Mishima liked ordinary American people after the war, and he and his wife visited Disneyland as newlyweds.
 (Note: After that, Disneyland became Mishima's favorite.
 And, in the New Year of 1970, the year he was determined to die, he had wanted the whole family with children to revisit the fantasy theme park.
 But the dream didn't come true because of his wife's objection that she wanted to do it after the completion of The Sea of Fertility.)
 However, he clearly retained a strong sense of hostility toward the "black ships" of Commodore Matthew C. Perry, who forcibly opened Japan up to unequal international relations at the end of the Edo period, and had destroyed the peace of Edo, where vivid chōnin culture was flourishing.